Renia274/kubernetes-echoserver/README.md

 ##Deployment Instructions

-To deploy the Echo Server application, follow the instructions from instructions.txt
+To deploy the Echo Server application, follow the instructions from Instructions.txt